-In this case, I identified the given Blogger rss feed did contain blog posts with description xml tag and containing the full blog post.
+In this case, I identified that the given Blogger RSS feed contained blog posts with description XML tags and full blog posts.

 Nevertheless, I stumbled and bumbled my way around Blogger until I found Blogger > Settings > Other > Site feed.

 In short, Blogger allows for content to be viewed via RSS using the following settings:

 - Full – The entire content of a page or blog post.